dinhhuy258/sfm-filter.nvim/README.md

 # sfm-entry

-A NeoVim plugin that allows users to filter entries in the sfm explorer tree.

 The `sfm-entry` extension is a plugin for the [sfm](https://github.com/dinhhuy258/sfm.nvim) plugin that allows users to filter entries in the sfm explorer.

 ## Installation